misha-mad/click-r/README.md

 ___

-Enjoy using Click-R and automate your mouse clicks with ease!
+Enjoy using Click-R and automate your mouse clicks with ease ❤️